inet-framework/inet-showcases/docs/visualizer/routingtable/index.md

 <p><div class="include" style="font-family: monospace;">destination/mask -> gateway (interface)</div></p>

-The format can be changed by setting the visualizer's <var>labelFormat</var> parameter.
+The format can be changed by setting the visualizer's `labelFormat` parameter.

 Filtering is also possible.
-The <var>nodeFilter</var> parameter controls which nodes' routing tables should be visualized (by default, all nodes), and the
-<var>destinationFilter</var> parameter selects the set of destination nodes to consider
-(again, by default all nodes.)
+The `nodeFilter` parameter controls which nodes' routing tables should be visualized (by default, all nodes), and the `destinationFilter` parameter selects the set of destination nodes to consider (again, by default all nodes.)

 The visualizer reacts to changes.
 For example, when a routing protocol changes a